 - The client will derive the PTK (Pairwise Transient Key) from the Snounce, Anounce, 256-bits PMK by applying the PBKDF2 function on the PSK, etc

 - In the second EAPOL packet, the client will send Snounce + MIC back to the access point for verification.

 Note: If you are not aware of how this handshake process works in detail, do not worry.
-I will be writing a very detailed posts on the authentication process and there you will generate the keys programatically.
+I have explained it in Robust Security Network and EAP in detail.